 Pullup (home gym alternative – one-arm dumbbell row): If you find bodyweight pullups too challenging, you can use the assisted pullup machine in the gym.
 At home, try doing one arm dumbbell rows, those will work your lats and biceps too.

-Alternating dumbbell hammer curl: This is done stood up, legs a little bit apart.
+Alternating dumbbell hammer curl (neutral grip): this is done stood up, legs a little bit apart.
 As above, engage your core as you curl so you don't swing too much.

-Bent-over dumbbell rear delt raise: Perform rear dealt raises with your palms facing down as you lift your arms sideways.
+Bent-over dumbbell rear delt raise (overhand grip): perform rear delt raises with your palms facing down as you lift your arms sideways.
 You can also do chest supported rear delt raises or reverse flyers on the pec fly machine.

-Arm supported roman chair leg raises (home gym alternative criss-cross flutter kicks): If your hamstrings are tight or you find it difficult to do all the reps/sets with your legs straight, you can always bend your legs.
-At home, do flutter kicks or V situps instead.
+Arm supported roman chair leg raises/hanging leg raises (home gym alternative criss-cross flutter kicks): if your hamstrings are tight or you find it difficult to do all the reps/sets with your legs straight, you can always bend your legs.
+At home, do flutter kicks or V sit ups instead.